mggg/VoteKit/paper/paper.md

 the practice of democracy.

-On the software side, researchers have built a multitude of different packages for generating and analyzing elections, and users have had to invest substantial work in cleaning CVRs to make them usable across multiple packages.[^4] `VoteKit` is built to provide an end-to-end pipeline.
+On the software side, researchers have built a multitude of different packages for generating and analyzing elections.[^4] Some of the packages do not create an end-to-end pipeline, like [@boehmer2024guidenumericalexperimentselections], which generate profiles but does not conduct elections, or [@votelib] which *only* conducts elections.
+Others, like [@preflibtools] and [@prefvoting], provide support for generating profiles and conducting single-winner elections but do not support multi-winner elections like STV.
+Multi-winner packages like [@abcvoting] or [@apportionment] do not support ranked voting.
+`VoteKit` is built to provide an end-to-end pipeline that supports ranked, scored, and approval profiles as well as single and multi-winner elections and their analysis.

 ## Area of need: Generative models